 Endelocrinus murrysvillensis is a species of crinoid that was first described in 1967 by John James Burke.
 Crinoids are a long-lived class of invertebrates that have existed from Ordovician times to the current day.
 Nicknamed sea lilies, these beautiful sea creatures are often found as small disc-shaped fossils with a central hole.
 This hole is known as a lumen and can vary in shape.
 All recovered columns from the Brush Creek limestone have circular lumens.
 By way of contrast, I have recovered pieces from commercial limestone gravel coverings that have star-shaped lumens.

 Examples of crinoid specimens are near impossible to identify from local finds in the Brush Creek limestone.
 Crinoid columnals are the most common morphology type recovered.
 These are fossilized discs that make up the stems of these curious creatures.
-These pieces are only a portion of the complete creature and are not enough to identify a genus, let alone a distinct species.
+These pieces are only a part of the complete creature and are not enough to identify a genus, let alone a distinct species.
 To ensure better identification, the theca (body) should be recovered, which is preserved in a calyx.
 A calyx is a name for a cup-like structure in lifeforms.
-In flowers, for example, the outermost leafy layer is called the calyx.
+In flowers, for example, the outermost leafy layer is the calyx.

 J.J.
 Burke’s Manuscript Finally Shines a Light